 A work in progress and a labor of love.
 We are constantly working on adding content, but have decided what we have is ready enough to begin sharing our research with the world.

 This “archive” of LGBTQ video game content is meant to be a resource for researchers, journalists, critics, game designers/developers/publishers, students, gamers and/or people who play games and anyone else who is interested in learning more about the history of LGBTQ content in video games.
 Why “archive”?
 Well because this is not a traditional collection of primary sources that would be required for an Archive.
 We are soon going to launch a more robust Archive of our primary materials to the Strong Museum of Play in Rochester, New York (USA).
 This website, though is a “curated collection of information about LGBTQ and queerly read game content.”
 As a title, however, that seemed unwieldy.
 Moreover, the invitation for researchers to use this as a starting place in their research evoked by “archive” was more useful than many of the alternatives we might have used.
 Rest assured archivists we know this is not an Archive, yet.

-In our “archive” we have synthesized information we have been able to find on LGBTQ content in digital games dating back to the 1980s.
-At present, we consider the 1980s and 1990s lists of games and LGBTQ game content complete, but if you know of games or content we have missed please let us know!
+In our “archive” we have synthesized information we have been able to find on LGBTQ content in digital and non-digital games dating back to the 1970s.
+We have learned to never consider these lists “complete”, and if you know of games or content we have missed please let us know!
 If you are willing to contribute an entry, that’s even more helpful and we will can talk you through what that would require.